harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-10-making-an-even-more-useful-covid-19-tracker-with-node-js.md

 ## Prerequisites

-Before completing this tutorial, you will either need to either complete the first tutorial, or take a shortcut by cloning the [Github repository for the tutorial](https://github.com/harveyramer/covid-19-demo-express-js-app/tree/tutorial-1).
+Before completing this tutorial, complete the [first tutorial](https://www.harveyramer.com/blog/2020-04-09-start-here-to-make-a-useful-covid-19-tracker-with-node-js/) or clone the [Github repository for the tutorial](https://github.com/harveyramer/covid-19-demo-express-js-app/tree/tutorial-1).

 You will start to see comments in the code examples.
 Comments allow developers to leave context for those who follow, but have no impact on the execution of code.